 |Stand Mixer Model||Weight (Lbs)||Weight (Kg)|

 |Professional 6500 Design||37||16.8|

 Want to learn a little more about each model?
-Here’s a quick summary of each machine mentioned in this table.
+Here’s a quick summary of the most popular KitchenAid stand mixers mentioned in this table.

 PS: If you are interested in KitchenAid mixer dimensions I have a whole other article covering this topic too!